Term Sheet Negotiation: Structure Over Valuation

 The "2-2-1" Model

 Key: Control of the independent seat is the pivot point.
-Ensure the independent is truly neutral or mutually agreed upon.
+Ensure the independent is truly neutral, mutually agreed upon, and has operating experience relevant to your stage and sector.
+This person often becomes the tie-breaking voice on contentious decisions.

 Protective Provisions